Miadsrv/FrequencyConstrainedUC/README.md

 /;
 ```

-- The python code that is used to train each constraint is included in "training" folder.
+- The dataset and the python code that is used to train each constraint is included in "training" folder.

 ## Analytical Corrective FCUC (ACFCUC)

 - Choose the desired UFLS cost in the setting section.
-- Uncomment the indicator constraint section for this model (see below).0
+- Uncomment the indicator constraint section for this model (see below).

 ```sh
 *$ontext